-By understanding the different ways customers can use your product, you can better anticipate their priorities and what causes churn.
+By understanding the different ways customers can discover and use your product, you can better anticipate their priorities and what causes churn.

 One of the major reasons businesses use customer touchpoint maps is to get a more incisive understanding of how the customer experiences their product.
 Mapping out customer journeys helps explain why customers make the choices they do and what is most aspect of your product is most valuable to them.

 Inform updates and new features

 Anytime you want to update your product or add new features, you’ll want to bring in the customer’s perspective.
 By helping you hone in on the steps and features that are most important to a customer, you can better understand which updates will benefit them the most.

 Customer touchpoint mapping gives you a better understanding of your different buyer personas.
 Armed with this understanding, you can create different pathways for different personas and provide a more personalized experience.

 Finally, by helping you understand customer needs, customer touchpoint mapping will help you identify at which points in the journey customers need the most help and then target your customer support efforts towards those parts.